sucv/SIR/README.md

 # Environment
 To run the demo, the VLFEAT toolbox is required.
 It can be downloaded from [this page](http://www.vlfeat.org/download.html "VLFEAT").
 Please follow [this instruction](http://www.vlfeat.org/install-matlab.html "VLFEAT setup") for either one-time or permanent setup.

+# Experiment
+A simple demo is provided for a direct showcase.
+Experiments on feature matching, image registration and image retrieval are also provided, together with the dataset.
+Please make sure the whole project is added to the Matlab working directory.

+# Dataset
+- FM_ACF.mat: feature matching on [Affine Covariant Features (ACF)](http://www.robots.ox.ac.uk/~vgg/research/affine/index.html "ACF").
+    - A feature pair is considered as an inlier pair if the overlap score [3] is no less than 0.5.
+- FM_RS.mat and IReg_RS.mat: feature matching and image registration on remote sensing data from [1] and [2], respectively.
+- IReg_FIRE.mat: image registration on [FIRE](https://www.ics.forth.gr/cvrl/fire/ "FIRE").
+- IRet_holiday.mat and IRet_ukbench.mat: image retrieval on [Holiday](http://lear.inrialpes.fr/people/jegou/data.php "Holiday") and [UKBench](https://archive.org/details/ukbench "UKBench"), respectively.
+    - The features are extracted using vl_sift() function with NNDR threshold 1.0.